Dr. Boerhaave’s Stomach Bitters

 Wertheimber & Waterman exhibited their products at the 1868 San Francisco Mechanics Institute Fair.
 The San Francisco Daily Alta reported this in their September 9th column on the fair’s exhibitors, “Wertheimer & Waterman have two casks, lettered in gold leaf, containing respectively the Boonekamp and Maag Bitters.
 They also have a large collection of bottles containing Boerhaave’s stomach bitters, and the new drink known as the ‘Splendid’.”

-Dr. Boerhaave’s Stomach Bitters was first advertised on March 7th, 1868 with the principle depot being at 311 Commercial Street, San Francisco, California.
+Dr. Boerhaave’s Stomach Bitters was first advertised on March 7th, 1868 with the principal depot being at 311 Commercial Street, San Francisco, California.
 Only S. Wertheimber was listed.
 By June 1868, the firm now named Wertheimber & Waterman had relocated to 219 Commercial Street.
-Dr. Boerhaave’s Bitters was also being advertised in the Portland Morning Oregonian newspaper from May 15, 1868, thru January 28, 1869.
+Dr. Boerhaave’s Bitters was also advertised in the Portland Morning Oregonian newspaper from May 15, 1868, thru January 28, 1869.
 Millard & Van Schuyver were the Agents for Oregon.
 The Los Angeles Star newspaper ran an advertisement for Dr. Boerhaave’s Stomach Bitters placed by a local druggist for several months in 1868 as well.

-Of the eleven or so examples in western collections, four are in a dark green glass coloration, four are various shades of amber, one is a light green color, one is a yellow-olive and there is a rather exciting medium ginger ale example.
+Of the eleven or so examples in Western collections, four are in a dark green glass coloration, four are various shades of amber, one is a light green color, one is a yellow-olive and there is a rather exciting medium ginger ale example.

 In a notice placed in the San Francisco Daily Examiner newspaper, the firm of Wertheimber & Waterman dissolved their partnership on September 25th, 1869.
 Siegfried Wertheimber having sold his entire interest in the business to Phillip Wertheimber and the firm continued as before under the name of Wertheimber & Waterman.